m6vrm/flowkit/README.md

 ### Usage

-Create a DSL builder that implements the protocol `FlowDSLBuilder`:
+Create a DSL builder that implements the `FlowDSLBuilder` protocol:

 ```swift
 final class MyFlowDSLBuilder: FlowDSLBuilder { ... }